iRoy-al/Conway-s-Game-of-Life/README.md

 			neighbours on the opposite end of the grid.
 		5-2-2.
 The default setting is Off.

 	5-3.
-Random Factor: --random <probability> : Adjusts the probability a cell will be alive/dead
+Random Factor: --random {probability} : Adjusts the probability a cell will be alive/dead

 		5-3-1.
 A higher probability chance means that there will be more live cells in the grid whereas a lower chance means less live cells in the grid.
 		5-3-2.
 The probability must be between 0 and 1.

 	5-4.
-Input File: --seed <path/to/filename> : Uses the seed file to generate live cells
+Input File: --seed {path/to/filename} : Uses the seed file to generate live cells

 		5-4-1.
 The file specified must have the correct file path and must have the '.seed' extension

 	5-5.
-Generations: --generations <number> : Adjusts the number of generations the simulation will run for
+Generations: --generations {number} : Adjusts the number of generations the simulation will run for

 		5-5-1.
 The default value is 50 generations.
 		5-5-2.
 The value must be positive and not zero.

 	5-6.
-Update Rate: --max-update <ups> : Adjusts the speed at which new generations update
+Update Rate: --max-update {ups} : Adjusts the speed at which new generations update

 		5-6-1.
 The default rate is 5 updates/sec.
 		5-6-2.
 The value specified must be between 1 and 30.